 For example, a credit note issued before an invoice is paid (for example, correcting a mistake) is debited the specified amount under ‘Revenue’ and credited under ‘Accounts Receivable’ for the particular customer, effectively crediting their account with your business to apply to future orders.

 However, if goods are returned and a refund is provided, the credit note issued would simply be recorded under ‘Revenue’, and ‘Accounts Receivable’.These entries adjust the amount of revenue recorded in your accounts.

-If you’re working with online invoicing & accounting software, the bookkeeping is built-in, meaning that as soon as you create a credit note it’s automatically linked to the original invoice, that the balances are updated.
+If you’re working with online invoicing & accounting software, like SumUp Invoices, the bookkeeping is built-in, meaning that as soon as you create a credit note it’s automatically linked to the original invoice, that the balances are updated.